 Ref Key questions Legislation/policy source Yes/No Documents demonstrating compliance 34.
 (PM) Have you obtained the relevant authority permissions to publish the first draft / options for public consultation?
 Yes Covering Council report and Council minutes for Pre-Submission Draft Local Plan Partial Update, October 2024: Full Council on 15 th October 2024 agreed to the publication of the Pre-Submission Draft for consultation.
 35. (L) Have you notified the following bodies or persons that you are preparing a local plan policies update and invited them to make representations on what the plan should contain?
 The specific consultation bodies that may have an interest; The general consultation bodies that the authority consider appropriate; Residents or other persons carrying on business in the area as considered appropriate; and Any other stakeholders that you have engaged with in earlier stages on strategic matters and who will be party to your Duty to Cooperate Statement(s) of Common Ground and are relevant parties pursuant to your duty to cooperate P&CPA Section 20 and Section 33A T&CP Reg 18 NPPF Para 16, 24- 27, and 35 Yes Statement of Consultation on Local Plan Partial Update Consultation on Scope and Content: All of these groups were notified of the Consultation on Scope and Content, and the detail is given in the Statement of Consultation.
 36. (L) Have you made sure that the consultation and invitation to make representations: Follows the principles set out in your adopted Statement of Community Involvement; Integrates any involvement with the Duty to Cooperate Statement(s) of Common Ground; and Is proportionate to the scale of issues involved in the local plan policies update.
-P&CPA Section 19 NPPF Para 27 and 35 Yes Statement of Consultation on Local Plan Partial Update Consultation on Scope and Content: This document contains the detail on how the Regulation 18 consultation has been carried out.
-A similar version will be published for the Regulation 19 consultation when the consultation has been completed.
-Duty to Co-operate Statement, November 2024: This covers any measures relating to duty to co-operate partners.
+P&CPA Section 19 NPPF Para 27 and 35 Yes Statement of Consultation on Local Plan Partial Update Consultation on Scope and Content / Statement of Consultation on Pre-Submission Draft Local Plan Partial Update: These document contain the detail on how the Regulation 18 and 19 consultations have been carried out.
+Duty to Co-operate Statement, May 2025: This covers any measures relating to duty to co-operate partners.

 Ref Key questions Legislation/policy source Yes/No Documents demonstrating compliance 37.
 (L) Have you prepared a draft of your Consultation Statement (a "proposed submission document") that includes a record of: The individuals or bodies invited to make representations; How this was done; The main issues raised; and In preparation of Stage E (and to be completed in Stage E as outline below) how the main issues have been addressed in the local plan policies update.
-P&CPA Section 19 T&CPA Regs 17, 18, 19 and 22 NPPF Para 16, 24- 27, and 35 No Consultation under Regulation 19 has not yet been carried out.
-Once completed.
-A Statement of Consultation will be produced which covers these matters.
+P&CPA Section 19 T&CPA Regs 17, 18, 19 and 22 NPPF Para 16, 24-27, and 35 No Statement of Consultation on Pre-Submission Draft Local Plan Partial Update: This document contains the detail on how the Regulation 19 consultation has been carried out.
 38. (L/PM) Have you consulted on the following emerging documents alongside your first draft plan so that they can be reviewed against representations and policy options and alternatives as they are developed? • Sustainability Appraisal; and • Habitats Regulations Screening Assessment (or Habitats Regulations Assessment if one has been developed at this stage) P&CPA Section 19 and Section 39 EAPP CHSP The European Directive 2001/42/EC Yes Sustainability Appraisal of the Pre-Submission Draft Local Plan Partial Update, November 2024: This contains the Habitat Regulations Screening Assessment, and it has been published alongside the Pre-Submission Draft Local Plan Partial Update and is available for consultation.

-Table 2.5: Completed Local Plan Process Requirements Checklist - Stage E (Developing the submission version of the policies update)
+Table 3.5: Completed Local Plan Process Requirements Checklist - Stage E (Developing the submission version of the policies update)